openziti/ziti-doc/docfx_project/articles/zitification/ssh/zitifying-scp.md

 # Zitifying Scp

 The next step of creating ziti secured development tools is zitifying ssh’s `scp` creating `zscp`.
 This effectively creates a more secure command line tool for sending and receiving files between ziti empowered devices.
-We can use `zscp` for more secure and easy network administration using ziti identity names just like we went over in [zssh](zitifying-ssh.md).
+We can use `zscp` for more secure and easy network administration using ziti identity names just like we went over in [zitifying ssh](zitifying-ssh.md).
+I recommend reading the previous article first ([zitifying ssh](zitifying-ssh.md)) if you haven't to learn the more in depth benifits of zitifying tools like `ssh` and `scp`.

 <hr>